 May 2019, I finished homeschooling my last child.
 I love life, but I just wasn’t prepared for how empty I’d feel.
-For years, I’d had such a high calling doing something so “purposeful,” raising my children for God.
+For years, I’d had such a high calling doing something so “purposeful,” raising my children for God, pouring into them.
 Now what?
 Dog breeding?It didn’t feel “purposeful” in the great scheme.
 But then two things dawned on me:

 #2 God can answer prayer and orchestrate lives in ways that only He can.

-After decades of being a stay-at-home mom, I didn’t think I’d emerge marketable for hire anywhere, yet the year of my “retirement” from home school, I realized God had given me a profession with provisions and job security far greater than I could have had and one that encompassed a myriad of personal skills far beyond what I would have developed had I chosen a professional path over staying home with my children.
+After decades of being a stay-at-home mom, I didn’t think I’d emerge marketable for hire anywhere, yet the year of my “retirement” from home school, I realized I had a profession with provisions and job security far greater than I could have had and one that encompassed a myriad of personal skills far beyond what I would have developed had I chosen a professional path over raising my children.

 I give God the glory for the joy of Beechwood Goldendoodles.
-I hope some of this joy will spill over to your heart as you take home a Beechwood puppy!
+I hope some of this joy will spill over to your heart as you take home one of our puppies!

-I’m sure God was laughing.
+As they say, man makes plans and God laughs.
 He’d been teaching me that wives needed to trust their husband’s decisions.
-Joe knew having me home with our kids was right.
-But he also knew my late-night editing to make it happen was not the path to do it.
+Joe knew having me home with our children was best.
+But he also knew late-night writing and editing was not the path to do it.
 So, I agreed.
-But if I was going to do this, I was going to do it right.
-And it would be goldendoodles—in honor of our sweet golden retriever, minus the shedding, thank you.
+But if I was going to get into dog breeding, I was going to do it right.
+And it would be goldendoodles—in honor of our sweet golden retriever, Sunny, minus the shedding, thank you.